 Ease of set up has come a long way in tents, and you’ll oftentimes find that tents are now color-coded with poles, hooks, and guylines that all coordinate for quick and easy assembly.
 Our favorite tents have all used a hook system, where you lay the tent flat and hook the material onto the frame (see video below).

-Some tents are better suited for casual car camping, while others are intended for high-mileage days on the trail or even winter expeditions.
-No matter what you’re intended use is, we hope that you’ve found our suggestions and explanations helpful in finding the perfect tent for high wind.
+Some tents are better suited for casual car camping, while others are intended for high-mileage days on the trail or even winter camping expeditions.
+No matter what you’re intended use is, we hope that you’ve found our suggestions and explanations helpful in finding the perfect tent with the optimal wind resistance for your needs.

 About the Author